ibexa/documentation-developer/docs/guide/limitations.md

 A user with this Limitation is allowed to:

-- create new content with the given translation(s) only.
+- Create new content with the given translation(s) only.
-This only applies to creating the first version of a Content item
+This only applies to creating the first version of a Content item.
-- edit content by adding a new translation or modifying an existing translation
+- Edit content by adding a new translation or modifying an existing translation.
-- publish content only when it results in adding or modifying an allowed translation
+- Publish content only when it results in adding or modifying an allowed translation.

 |                 |                                                                         |
 |-----------------|-------------------------------------------------------------------------|